Kiajuhreiugh/Genji-Ball-Projects/README.md

 Any code here can be (de)compiled with [OverPy](https://github.com/Zezombye/overpy).

-Any files ending in `.opy` have already been compiled with [OverPy](https://github.com/Zezombye/overpy).
+Any files ending in `.opy` have already been decompiled with [OverPy](https://github.com/Zezombye/overpy).

 All credit for [Genji Dodgeball](https://github.com/Mazawrath/Overwatch-Genji-Dodgeball) goes to [Mazawrath](https://github.com/Mazawrath).